 Stories are shareable.
 How many TED talks do you see in your social media feeds on any given day?
 We are mesmerized by people who can tell a good story.

-Good stories create an emotional connection with the audience, as in this video we produced for the Boys & Girls Club:
+Good stories create an emotional connection with the audience, as in a video we produced for the Boys & Girls Club.

 Stories help people understand why they should care.
 That’s one of the reasons Upworthy’s pieces go viral all the time – and why every media company is scrambling to replicate its headline style.
 The titles make a promise that you’ll care about the story, and you click through to get the payoff.

 Even though stories can be told via social media and video today, the principles of fiction writing still offer some of the best pointers.
 Much of this advice from Writer’s Digest on writing a novel can be translated to creating a good marketing campaign: